lostintangent/gistpad-mcp/README.md

 - `delete_gist` - Delete a gist by ID.
 - `update_gist_description` - Update a gist's description by ID.
 - `duplicate_gist` - Create a copy of an existing gist with all its files.
+- `refresh_gists` - Reload your gist lists, ignoring any cached data.

 ### File management